Deep Weakly-supervised Anomaly Detection: The Proposed Approach

-More importantly, $\mathcal{P}$ contains critical information for discriminating anomalies from normal data instances.
-This is due to the fact that, as anomalies are rare data instances, the unlabeled dataset $\mathcal{U}$ is often dominated by normal data instances.
-As a result, most $C_{\mathbf{\{u,u\}}}$ pairs consist of normal instances only.
-Thus, with $\mathcal{P}$ as data inputs, PReNet is fed with training samples that contain key information for discriminating anomalies and normal instances, since $C_{\mathbf{\{a,a\}}}$, $C_{\mathbf{\{a,u\}}}$ and $C_{\mathbf{\{u,u\}}}$ are approximately anomaly-anomaly, anomaly-normal and normal-normal pairs.
-Note that a few $C_{\mathbf{\{a,u\}}}$ and $C_{\mathbf{\{u,u\}}}$ pairs may contain some noisy pairs from this aspect due to potential anomaly contamination in $\mathcal{U}$, but we found theoretically and empirically that PReNet is generally robust to these noisy pairs (see Sections \ref{sec:optimizedas} and \ref{subsubsec:contamination} for detail).
+The resulting $\mathcal{P}$ contains critical information for discriminating anomalies from normal instances.
+This is because $y_{\mathbf{\{a,a\}}}$, $y_{\mathbf{\{a,u\}}}$ and $y_{\mathbf{\{u,u\}}}$ are approximately anomaly-anomaly, anomaly-normal and normal-normal pairs, respectively, as $\mathcal{U}$ is typically dominated by normal instances (per definition of anomaly \cite{aggarwal2017outlieranalysis,chandola2009anomaly}).
+A few $y_{\mathbf{\{a,u\}}}$ and $y_{\mathbf{\{u,u\}}}$ pairs may be noisy pairs due to anomaly contamination in $\mathcal{U}$, but we show that PReNet is robust to these noisy pairs